srivats1818/Advance_House_Price/README.md

-Predict the house price using Linear Regression with the features given in the data set.
+Build a regression model to predict the price of house based on the the given features in the dataset.
+And at last find the important features.